cgtian/cgtian.github.io/untitled-diptych.md

 <br/>
 Before I was born, I dreamed of an ocean

-of waters suffuse with jade
+where the water was suffuse with jade
-churning beneath a field of formless clouds.
+and churning beneath a field of formless clouds.

 <br/>
 A wave falls against the shore
-and surges briefly over sand
+then surges briefly over sand
 before retreating
 to be reclaimed by the undertow.